pivotal-cf/bookbinder/README.md

 An optional copyright notice may be provided as shown in the example.

-The output pdf file will have the same name as the YAML file used to generate it.
-In this example, it will be `my-pdf.pdf` since its configuration was specfied in `my-pdf.yml`.
+The output PDF file will have the same name as the YAML file used to generate it.
+In this example, it will be `my-pdf.pdf` since its configuration was specified in `my-pdf.yml`.

 ### `update_local_doc_repos` command

 As a convenience, Bookbinder provides a command to update all your local doc repos, performing a git pull on each one:

-        bundle exec bookbinder update_local_doc_repos
+        bin/bookbinder update_local_doc_repos

 ### `tag` command

 The `bookbinder tag` command commits Git tags to checkpoint a book and its constituent document repositories.
 This allows the tagged version of the documentation to be re-generated at a later time.

-    bundle exec bookbinder tag book-formerly-known-as-v1.0.1
+        bin/bookbinder tag book-formerly-known-as-v1.0.1

 ## Running the App Locally